New Coke: Company dissatisfaction

-The 20 bottlers still suing Coca-Cola made much of the change in their legal arguments.
-Coca-Cola had argued in its defense when the suit was originally filed that the formula's uniqueness and difference from Diet Coke justified different pricing policies from the latter – but if the new formula was simply an HFCS-sweetened Diet Coke, Coca-Cola could not argue the formula was unique.
-Bottlers, particularly in the South, were also tired of facing personal opprobrium over the change.
-Many reported that some acquaintances and even friends and relatives had ostracized them, or had expressed displeasure in other emotionally hurtful ways.
-On June 23, several of the bottlers took these complaints to Coca-Cola executives in a private meeting.
-With the company now fearing boycotts not only from its consumers but its bottlers, talks about reintroducing the old formula moved from "if" to "when".
+The 20 bottlers still suing the Coca-Cola company made much of the formula change in their legal arguments.
+In its defense, the company had argued when the suit was originally filed that the new formula was unique and different from Diet Coke, which justified different pricing policies from the latter; however, if the new formula was merely a high-fructose corn syrup (HFCS)-sweetened version of Diet Coke, the company could not argue the formula for New Coke was unique.
+Bottlers, especially in the South, were also tired of facing personal attacks over the change; many reported that some acquaintances and even friends and relatives had actually ostracized them or had expressed their displeasure over New Coke in other emotionally hurtful ways.
+On June 23, several of the bottlers voiced these complaints in a private meeting with Coca-Cola executives at the company's headquarters in Atlanta.
+With the Coca-Cola company fearing boycotts not only from consumers but also from its bottlers, talks about reintroducing the original formula moved from "if" to when.

-Finally, the Coca-Cola board decided that enough was enough, and plans were set in motion to bring back the old Coke.
-Company president Donald Keough revealed years later, in the documentary The People vs. Coke (2002), that they realized this was the only right thing to do when they visited a small restaurant in Monaco and the owner proudly said they served "the real thing, it's a real Coke", offering them a chilled 6 1/2 oz. glass bottle of original Coca-Cola.
+In early July the Coca-Cola board set plans in motion to resume production of original Coca-Cola.
+Company president Donald Keough revealed years later, in the documentary The People vs. Coke (2002), that they realized this was the only correct thing to do when they visited a small restaurant in Monaco and the owner proudly said they served "the real thing, it's a real Coke", offering them a chilled 6 1/2 oz. glass bottle of original Coca-Cola.